A Friend Wants To Compare Views

 Two axes can't capture modern politics

-The economic left-right axis and a single social axis fails to distinguish between, say, a libertarian socialist and a progressive institutionalist โ€” people with radically different politics who score identically.
+The economic left-right axis and a single social axis fails to distinguish between, say, someone who is far-left economically but wants maximum personal freedom, and someone who is left but trusts institutions to deliver change, people with very different politics who would score identically.
 Political scientists have long argued that political identity requires multiple independent dimensions to describe accurately.
 The American National Election Studies uses many more.

 Source: Nolan, D. (1971).
 "Classifying and Analyzing Politico-Economic Systems."
 The Individualist.
 Feldman, S. (2013).
 "Political Ideology."
 Oxford Handbook of Political Psychology.